Also known as: Neuropathy - metabolic

 - Eat a balanced diet.

-- Visit the doctor regularly to find metabolic disorders before neuropathy develops.
+- Visit your provider regularly to find metabolic disorders before neuropathy develops.

 Metabolic neuropathies are nerve disorders that occur with diseases that disrupt the chemical processes in the body